jackie-h/daml-upgrader/README.md

 - Are there any performance challenges with using extension approach ?
 - What happens if there is a change to something fundamental such as Party ?
 - Snapshot builds vs release builds ?
 Do we want to use that or just git hash ?
 Can we do auto-packaging/versioning ?
+- Versioning of DAR files, how do we enforce major/minor versions ?

 ##Identity - What changes the contract hash?